 There are some great deals on lightly used cars too, which is a great way to get into one of the posher trims.
 A 2019 model in GT Sport trim, with the quickest 115PS engine, could be yours for around £12,500.

 Trim levels and standard equipment

-The old SE models were quite basic, with air-con, but winding electric windows, steel wheels, but little else.
-We won't be mourning their loss, and they're best avoided if you're shopping used, even though it's cheap.
+The old Mazda 2 SE was quite basic, with air-con, but winding electric windows, steel wheels and little else.
+We won't be mourning its loss, and the SE is best avoided if you're shopping used, even though it's cheap.

-Of course, that's exactly what you get when you upgrade to the 'Nav' version, along with a properly modern infotainment system that includes DAB radio, Apple and Android smartphone pairing, and of course, sat-nav.
+Of course, that's exactly what you get when you upgrade to the 'Nav' version, along with a properly modern infotainment system that includes DAB radio, Apple and Android smartphone pairing, and sat-nav.

-Sport Nav adds some sleeker LED headlights with integrated day lamps, 16-inch alloys, darker privacy glass, and keyless entry.
+Mazda 2 Sport Nav adds some sleeker LED headlights with integrated day lamps, 16-inch alloys, darker privacy glass, and keyless entry.
 Meanwhile, top-spec cars feature a reversing camera, head-up display, plus heated leather for the seats and steering wheel.
-They feel very swanky as a result, as they should for over £18,000.

 There have been tonnes of special editions over the course of its life too.
 Most are more about a few styling tweaks or exclusive colours like red or black, and not an increase in the amount of equipment on board.